tadtenacious/MSDS/Big_Data/Hadoop/Walkthrough.md

 ## And Running Hadoop MapReduce with Python

 ---
+Our class set up Ubuntu 16.04 virtual machines on the Google Clound Platform.
 We followed with instructions [to install hadoop here.](https://www.digitalocean.com/community/tutorials/how-to-install-hadoop-in-stand-alone-mode-on-ubuntu-16-04)

 I used Hadoop 3.1.1, and had to alter the example command that was in the tutorial.